-- All video presentations must be edited.
-Narration must be in English.
+- All video presentations must be edited and include titles and spoken narration (voice over, commentary) in English.

-- Describe the video presentation in brief.
-Refer to the major and important points that viewers should pay attention.
+- The accompanying abstract should describe the video presentation in brief.
+Refer to the major and important points to which viewers should pay attention.
 Follow an abstract style, written in no more than 300 words.

 In case you have any questions, do not hesitate to contact email@example.com